-We sell licenses to use music and distribute the collected fees as royalties to music authors, composers and publishers.
+We sell licences to use music and distribute the collected fees as royalties to music authors, composers and publishers.

 - on radio